Demo or Hands-On Learning?

 No two children make the same choices when given a chance to do their own experimentation.
 The divergent results allow each student to have ownership as well as for all to learn from the others in the studio.

-This second grader loves to incorporate a rainbow in every painting she creates.
+This second grader habitually incorporates a rainbow in every painting she creates.

 Her lily is framed by a rainbow over and around it.

 About drawing instruction: In teaching drawing, I do not show them a drawing.
 I do not draw in front of them because they are not supposed to learn to draw my drawing.
-The goal is never to learn to copy my drawing.
-The goal is for them to learn to draw.
+The goal is not to get in the habit of copying the teacher's drawing.
+The goal is for them to develop artistic habits that do not need to be changed by other teachers.
+They are to learn to draw--not learn to copy.

 I explain to them how I am looking at something and we discuss what I notice.
 They then draw while using this way of looking.
 I explain to them how my mind is working when I imagine something that does not actually exist.
 They then draw something while their mind is thinking these ways.
 I explain how my memory works when I draw from memory.
 They then draw things while they are remembering in these ways.
 I may even discuss and have them practice alternative ways that an artist's body relates to the paper and various ways the hand holds the pencil or charcoal because these represent different attitudes toward the work and help produce nuances of expressiveness and gestural marks that produce certain feelings in the drawings.

 As preschoolers and kindergarten children we are naturally open to experimentation.
 We want to try anything to see what works.
 By second grade most of us have lost this wonderful openness and divergent ability.
-We need to find more ways to retain willingness to take risks and to learn by doing.
+As teachers, we need to stop conditioning students to follow our models and stop learning out answers.
+We need to find more ways for students to retain willingness to take risks and to learn by doing.

-A studio art class, when student centered and experience centered, produces important and essential qualities of mind.
-While every school subject should use more hands-on experiential discoveries, questions, and comparisons as the their primary way of introducing new concepts and content; studio art classes offers unique chances for open ended discovery learning.
-If all teachers converted facts and statements into open questions with solutions based on experience, experiments, and reflection; it would go a long way to improve the way minds learn to think for themselves and the common good.
+In studio art class student-centered, experience-centered, project based experiential learning, can produce important and essential qualities of mind.
+While every school subject should use more hands-on experiential discoveries, questions, and comparisons as the their primary way of introducing new concepts and content; studio art classes offer unique chances for open ended discovery learning.
+If all teachers converted facts and statements into open questions with solutions based on experience, experiments, and reflection; it might go a long way to improve the way minds learn to think for themselves and for the common good.

 Is it faster to do a demo?
 Yes, In the short run, it is certainly faster to get a nice student art product when you teach with a demo.
-However, if my students do the hands-on pre-practice themselves without a demo, I am beginning to set the stage for the time when they can learn without a teacher.
+However, if my students do the hands-on pre-practice themselves without a demo, I am instilling the learning habits that our needed for the time when they can learn without a teacher.

 Those who argue that this takes too much time need to acknowledge that many of yesterday’s facts and statements are no longer totally true.
-Hence, it was a waste of time (or possibly tragic) to have learned and lived by yesterday's assumptions.
+It is never a matter of how much content we cover or how many skills we teach.
+It can be a waste of time (or possibly tragic) to have learned and lived by yesterday's assumptions and abilities.
 Of course there are many who are sad to see their cherished assumptions fail.
 However, the alternative is too dangerous to consider in today's world.
-Those who spent time in school only to accumulating information without learning how to learn to evaluate evidence and make comparisons are destined to deceived throughout their lives.
+Those who spent time in school only to accumulating information without learning how to learn to evaluate evidence and make comparisons are destined to be deceived throughout their lives.

 You are my peer reviewers.
 If you have ideas, suggestions or questions based on your teaching experience to help improve any of my pages, I welcome your contact.
 Please give me the page title you are writing about.
 Let me know if you are willing to allow your comment to be posted.
 I am happy to know where you teach, if you are willing to share this.
 I will not post your email address unless you ask me to.
 If I post your communication, I will notify you for your approval. -- mb